-There will be a pro rata charge for the number of days that cover was provided within the 14 day period.
-This will also be subject to a cancellation handling charge of up to a maximum of £25.00.
+There will be a pro rata charge for the number of days that cover was provided within the cooling off period.
+This will also be subject to a cancellation handling charge of up to a maximum of £30.00.

 Duty of Disclosure

-You must provide the Insurer with all material information that is likely to influence this acceptance and for assessment of your proposal.
+You must provide the Insurer with all material information that is likely to influence acceptance and for the assessment of your proposal.
 If you are in doubt as to whether a particular item of information is material in this respect you should include it.
 Your failure to do so may give the Insurer the right to refuse any claim that you make, and in certain circumstances to void the policy altogether.
-If this Statement of Fact should disclose any special features, the Insurer may charge an additional premium, quote special terms, or decline your proposal.
+If your Proposal Form should disclose any special features, the Insurer may charge an additional premium, quote special terms, or decline your proposal.

-If a claim is reported, any documentation that has been requested by us but not received by us must be submitted immediately to enable the claim to be progressed.
+If a claim is reported, any documentation that has been requested but not received by us must be submitted immediately to enable the claim to be progressed.

-The information declared on the Proposal Form constitutes the basis of your contract, and will be submitted by us to your Insurer and to the agents appointed to handle claims on their behalf.
+The information declared on the Statement of Fact or Proposal Form constitutes the basis of your contract and will be submitted by us to your Insurer and to the agents appointed to handle claims on their behalf.

-Insurers pass information to the Claims and Underwriting Exchange Register run by Insurance Database Services Ltd (IDS Ltd), run by the Association of British Insurers (ABI).
+Insurers pass information to the Claims and Underwriting Exchange (CUE) Register run by the Motor Insurers’ Bureau (MIB).